codyaverett/memento/personal/blog/guides/create a minimal react app with parcel.md

 - Open your terminal/command prompt.
 - Navigate to the location where you want to create your new directory (for example, if you want to create it in your desktop, type cd Desktop).
-- Create a new directory by typing mkdir minimal_react.
+- Create a new directory by typing `mkdir minimal_react`.
+Execute.

 ## 3. Open That Directory in Your terminal/command Prompt